-- (1) If the Council exercises the powers conferred upon it by section 38, it may appoint any person as a pro forma complainant to present the case to the Council. - (2) No member of the Council may be appointed as a pro forma complainant in terms of subsection (1). - (3) The Council may appoint, subject to subsection (2), any other person to institute proceedings or to continue proceedings, as the case may be, if the person appointed in terms of subsection (1) is for any reason unable to act as a pro forma complainant.
+- (1) If the Council exercises the powers conferred upon it by section 38, it may appoint any person as a pro forma complainant to present the case to the Council. - (2) No member of the Council may be appointed as a pro forma complainant in terms of subsection (1). - (3) The Council may appoint, subject to subsection (2), any other person to institute proceedings or to continue proceedings, as the case may be, in any case referred to in subsection (1) serving before the Council, if the person appointed in terms of that subsection (1) is for any reason unable to act as a pro forma complainant.